graearea/graearea.github.io/mirror-mounts.md

 Yes, although I personally think the Spa mirrors are better as they're more convex and a little stiffer (comparison [here](https://www.caterhamlotus7.club/forum/techtalk/motamec-vs-spa-mirrors-0)). they are a bit more finicky to fit and adjust though.
 I don't supply bolts correct for the Motamecs as I don't think they're as good (although I do have them on my car at the moment), but bolts are easily sorted.

-## What if you think they're shit?
+## What if you think they're rubbish?
 cut them in half with a saw, send me a photo them, I'll not ask you for any money.

 **Any questions or anything else, contact me 7@naughtyserver.com**